 - New York University (J.D.
 2017; Flora S. & Jacob L. Newman Prize; Managing Editor, Journal of Law & Liberty); Brown University (B.A. in American Studies magna cum laude 2014)

-- Florida, New York, and U.S. District Courts for the District of Puerto Rico and Northern, Middle, and Southern Districts of Florida
+- Florida, New York, U.S. Court of Appeals for the Eleventh Circuit, and U.S. District Courts for the District of Puerto Rico and Northern, Middle, and Southern Districts of Florida

 - Law Clerk to Judge Francisco A. Besosa, U.S. District Court, District of Puerto Rico (2017-2019)